Here’s what ASCII is and how ASCII is used:

 For example, 01000001 means “A” because ASCII says so.

-If you want to learn all about ASCII, then you are in the right place.
+If you want to learn all about ASCII and what ASCII used for exactly, then you are in the right place.

 Let’s get started!